seadb/tubular/Project3/README.txt

-Group Member Names: Sean Rabaut, Joshua Curl, Justin Grothe
+Group Member Names: Joshua Curl, Justin Grothe

 Contributions:

+Justin added project 2 code to instructors skeleton code and added the ofstream for output of tube3.
+Joshua finished the rest of the project as Justin had some personal problems

 Summary of Functionality (or Disfunctionality):

-Everything works except for test case good #16.
-Not sure why at this point.
+Everything works except the extra credit.

 External Resources and Other Notes: